Abdullah-Mian/FaceSync/README.md

 - **CUDA out of memory**: Reduce batch size in train_model.py
 - **Face detection failures**: Ensure proper lighting and face positioning
 - **Model loading errors**: Make sure the model files are in the correct directory
+- **Training errors**: Try continuing training with a lower learning rate

 ## 🔗 Model Architecture

-FaceSync uses a neural network architecture based on the Inception-ResNet design, but with custom modifications for improved face recognition performance.
-The model is trained using triplet loss to ensure that faces of the same person are closer in embedding space than faces of different people.
+FaceSync uses a neural network architecture based on the Inception-ResNet design for face recognition.
+The model is trained to generate embeddings that place faces of the same person close together in the embedding space, while maintaining distance between different identities.

+## 📈 Training Strategy

+For optimal results, we recommend:
+1. Initial training: 5-10 epochs with learning rate 0.0001
+2. Continued training: 5-10 additional epochs with learning rate 0.00003
+3. Fine-tuning: If needed, 3-5 more epochs with learning rate 0.00001

 ## 📜 License